kign/c4wa/README.md

 WAT format is more than just Web Assembly instructions written as text; it supports S-expressions and some other syntax sugar to make coding easier.
 See excellent [introduction](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format)
-in WAT format at MDN.
+to WAT format at MDN.

 `c4wa` purports to be a middle ground between these two extremes.
-It allows you to write a code in a relatively higher-level language (a subset of `C`) while retaining a connection to an underlying Web Assembly.
+It allows you to write a code in a relatively higher-level language (a subset of `C`) while retaining a close relation to an underlying Web Assembly.
 Instead of a binary WASM file, it generates a well-formatted WAT output which is trying to be similar to what a human programmer would have written when solving the problem directly in WAT.

+## Installation

+## Usage